-An education program specifically for parents and other family caregivers of childen and adolescents experiencing mental health challenges.
+An education program specifically for parents and other family caregivers of childen and adolescents experiencing a mental health condition.

 YOU ARE NOT ALONE – RECOVERY IS A JOURNEY – THERE IS HOPE